stevekanger/scrollpro/README.md

 Smooth momentum scrolling library

-<small>Disclaimer: As of now nested instances partial support.
+<small>Disclaimer: As of now nested instances has partial support.
 Nested scrollbars may not work as intended.</small>

 ## Installation